JuliaLang/www.julialang.org/soc/projects/science.md

 ## Quantum Computation: Visualization of Quantum Circuits

 Although, there is already a pretty printing for quantum circuits in [Yao.jl](https://github.com/QuantumBFS/Yao.jl) as a tree, we are still lack of visualizing a quantum circuit defined as [block tree](https://quantumbfs.github.io/Yao.jl/latest/man/blocks/).
-And we have already have basic plotting utilities in Julia, like [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl).
+And we have already had basic plotting utilities in Julia, like [Luxor.jl](https://github.com/JuliaGraphics/Luxor.jl).
 It would be great and more convenient to provide multiple theme for plotting a quantum circuit with Yao.jl to various formats.

-**Recommended Skills**: Basic knowledge in plotting in Julia with Luxor.jl.
+**Recommended Skills**: Basic knowledge in programatic visualization.
+Experienced with Luxor.jl is preferred but can be learned along the way.
 **Expected Results**: Provide Yao.jl an extension package that converts a block tree to an image, which contains not only the circuit but also mark of composite blocks, users should be able to change theme for paper or multi-media use.
 **Mentors**: [Roger Luo](https://github.com/Roger-luo/)
 **References**: some demo image can be found in Yao.jl's [doc](https://quantumbfs.github.io/Yao.jl/latest/tutorial/QFT/)